Joseph Victor Adamec

-Joseph Victor Adamec (August 13, 1935 – March 20, 2019) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Altoona-Johnstown, Pennsylvania from 1987 to 2011.
+Joseph Victor Adamec (August 13, 1935 – March 20, 2019) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Altoona-Johnstown in Pennsylvania from 1987 to 2011.

 On March 1, 2016, Pennsylvania Attorney General Kathleen Kane implied that as bishop, Adamec led a major cover-up scandal involving the sexual assault of hundreds of children by Diocese of Altoona-Johnstown priests.

 Biography

 Early life

 Joseph Adamec was born on August 13, 1935, in Bannister, Michigan, the son of Michal August Adamec and Alzbeta Eva Ochran Adamec.
 He attended Michigan State University in East Lansing, Michigan, from 1953 to 1955.
 He studied for the priesthood at the Pontifical Nepomucene College in Rome.

 Priesthood

 Adamec was ordained to the priesthood by Cardinal Luigi Traglia in the Church of St. Anselm in Rome on July 3, 1960, for the Diocese of Nitra in Slovakia (the former diocese of his parents).
 He earned a Licentiate in Sacred Theology at the Pontifical Lateran University in Rome in 1961.

-Adamec returned to serve the Diocese of Saginaw, Michigan, where he served in numerous capacities, including secretary of the bishop and master of ceremonies, ecclesiastical notary, and chancellor of the diocese.
+Adamec returned to the Diocese of Saginaw, Michigan, where he served as secretary of the bishop and master of ceremonies, ecclesiastical notary, and chancellor of the diocese.
 In 1980, he received the "Pro Ecclesia et Pontifice" medal which recognized service to the Catholic Church and pope.
-In 1985, Adamec was named a prelate of honor.
-Adamec also served as the national president of the Slovak Catholic Federation, a position he was elected to in 1971 and held for seventeen years.
+In 1985, the Vatican elevated Adamec to the rank of prelate of honor.
+Adamec also served as the national president of the Slovak Catholic Federation, a position he held from 1971 to 1988.